-Are you interested in: Breaking apart the universe and delving into the deeper structure of matter or do you wonder how things around us work and can we make predictions on how things will behave?
+Are you interested in: Breaking apart the universe and delving into the deeper structure of matter?
+Do you wander how things around us work and can we make predictions on how things will behave?

-Head of subject: Mr Bowen-Price
+lead of subject: Mr Bowen-Price